-Note: The higher the score, the stronger the investor protections.
+Note: The higher the score, the stronger the protections.

-Economies with the strongest protections of minority investors from self-dealing require more disclosure and define clear duties for directors.
-They also have well-functioning courts and up-to-date procedural rules that give minority investors the means to prove their case and obtain a judgment within a reasonable time.
-So reforms to strengthen investor protections may move ahead on different fronts-such as through new or amended company laws or civil procedure rules.
+Economies with the strongest protections of minority investors from self-dealing require detailed disclosure and define clear duties for directors.
+They also have well-functioning courts and up-to-date procedural rules that give minority shareholders the means to prove their case and obtain a judgment within a reasonable time.
+As a result, reforms to strengthen investor protections may move ahead on different fronts-such as through new or amended company laws, securities regulations or civil procedure rules.
 What investor protection reforms has Doing Business recorded in Israel (table 7.2)?